 This style of calligraphy known as "copperplate" is really different from the other styles.
 It is made with a different type of pen nib.
 The thick and thin parts of the letters are created by putting pressure on the nib which causes it to open slightly.
 That makes the ink flow out thicker than when the pen nib is pushed upwards creating "hairlines".

 OK, I'm going to admit being a snob.
 But many people are taking one online class in "calligraphy" and claiming that they are professional calligraphers.
 It's called "modern calligraphy".
-Very few people can actually do this well.
+It's written with the same type of pen as copperplate, but very few people can actually do this well.
 If you read this post you'll know what to look for in quality modern calligraphy.
 Don't get stuck with something that you can't read!

 Your Favorite Style of Calligraphy